 Caro-Kann Defense: The Karpov Variation (4…Nd7)

-Although 4…Bf5 and 4…Nf6 are currently the most fashionable moves, the Karpov variation is still quite relevant.
+Although 4…Bf5 and 4…Nf6 are currently the most fashionable moves and constitute the Caro Kann main line, the Karpov variation is still quite relevant.
 It usually leads to solid but a bit passive positions for Black.
 The main idea of 4…Nd7 is to prepare 5…Ngf6.

-Warning: if you ever want to play this line make sure not to blunder a smothered checkmate after the tricky 5.Qe2.
-Now in the case of 5…Ngf6??, White finishes the game with 6.Nd6#
+Warning: if you ever want to play this Caro Kann line make sure not to blunder a smothered checkmate after the tricky 5.Qe2.
+Now in the case of 5…Ngf6??, White finishes the game with 6.Nd6# A neat trap to remember when learning the Caro Kann defense.

 Be careful!
 Instead of 5…Ngf6??, you can play 5…e6 or even 5…Ndf6.

-Here is one of the most famous games that started with this variation.
+Here is one of the most famous Caro Kann chess games that started with this variation.
 Anatoly Karpov shocked his opponent with a strong and unusual 11th move.

 Caro-Kann Defense: 4…Nf6 system

-This system gained a lot of popularity recently.
+This Caro Kann system gained a lot of popularity recently.
 After 5.Nxf6+, Black has a choice.
 5…gxf6 leads to double-edged positions with some active play for Black but White can secure some edge.
+This is one of the systems that you teach to a player who is figuring out how to play the Caro Kann.

 5…exf6 is the main choice in modern practice.